Stardust-kyun/dotfiles/README.md

 - You may need to substitute in your own files in some cases, like `home/.config/eww/image.png`.
 - Clone powercord into `~/.config`.
 It will not work otherwise.
 - After copying `usr/share/icons`, run `tar -xzvf filename.tar.gz` to extract.
+- After installing `lightdm-webkit2-greeter`, you will need to edit `/etc/lightdm/lightdm.conf` to set `greeter-session` around line 102 to `greeter-session=lightdm-webkit2-greeter` and enable lightdm with `sudo systemctl enable lightdm`.
 - After cloning the repo for openbox, cd into the repo and run `./bootstrap`, `./configure --prefix=/usr --sysconfdir=/etc`, `make`, then `sudo make install` **in that order**.
 - You will need to substitute `home/.mozilla/firefox/default-release` with your default release directory.
 These are usually follow `xxxxxxxx.default-release` as their naming scheme.
 You will need to go to `about:config` and enable `toolkit.legacyUserProfileCustomizations.stylesheets` and `browser.compactmode.show`, and disable `browser.proton.enabled`.
-You will need to enable compact mode in the `Customize Toolbar` menu.
+You will also need to enable compact mode in the `Customize Toolbar` menu.

+Some optional changes and instructions:

+- The first time you boot into the desktop, you will need to set a wallpaper through nitrogen or set your desktop to apply the wallpaper.
+- To set your wallpaper directory in nitrogen, open `preferences`, `add`, and select your wallpaper directory.
+For my dotfiles, you should select ~/Pictures/Wallpaper.
+Then, select `OK`.
+- If you would like to always use file path instead of current directory in nautilus, run `gsettings set org.gnome.nautilus.preferences always-use-location-entry true`.
+- If you would like to use a different wallpaper for a desktop, edit its desktop file in `~/.config/colors` and change the wallpaper file to the wallpaper that you want.
+Currently you will need to do this manually.

 You may also need to install `rsync` to merge the dotfiles with your existing directories.
 Here's an example: